AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 1. Create a variable and name it 'school'.
 Set the value of the variable equal to the prompt 'Which school are you at right now?'

-2. Create a conditional statement that says
+2. Create a conditional statement where
 	- if the value entered in to the prompt is equal to 'General Assembly', change the p tag in the footer to say 'Thanks for stopping by General Assembly!'
 	- if user enters 'GA' change the p tag in the footer to say 'Thanks for stopping by GA!'
 	- if user enters in anything else change the p tag in the footer to say 'Still the footer!'

 <a name="conclusion"></a>